CKalitin/ckalitin.github.io/_posts/2025-06-16-ubc-solar-mistakes.md

 5. Not being aware enough of learning opportunities or not seeking them out
 6. Not fundamentally understanding the importance of project updates, test plans, and Design Review documents
 7. Not giving enough honest feedback to each other
-8. Hiding competence behind fast decision making and not fully explaining yourself
+8. Hiding incompetence behind fast decision making and not fully explaining yourself
 9. Not being precise in your speech and meaning what you say

 Notice that 8/9 of these start with "Not".
 These are unforced errors that you can correct!